Sonnto/ecommerce-website/README.md

 ## What to do?

 Click to navigate the website.
 Add, remove, purchase items.
+Use credit card 4242 4242 4242 for test.

 # Future Developments